TAR-IT/advent-of-code-2023/2023/README.md

 ### Installation

+When you have installed [Rust Lang](https://www.rust-lang.org) in your enviroment already:

 1. Clone/fork the repository.
-2. *cd* into the directory of your choice and read the README of the corresponding programming language/directory.
+2. *cd* into the directory of your choice and type *cargo run* to execute the Rust program inside the container.

 ## License
 This project is licensed under [The Unlicense](/LICENSE).